gdtk-uq/gdtk/examples/eilmer/2D/manufactured-solution/README.rst

 During execution, the script will run each of the grids in a separate subdirectory.
-The subdirectory names were graciously suppliedby the Department of the Bleeding Obvious.
+The subdirectory names were graciously supplied by the Department of the Bleeding Obvious.
 Those names follow the format of ``ncellsxncells``.

 At the end of a succesful run, a set of files are produced that